Sonya Michel: In academia

 Sonya Michel's appearances on C-SPAN have included topics such as "Women and Labor Rights" and "Retirement and Social Security".

+In art

+Since retiring from the University of Maryland in 2016, Michel has become a working artist, specializing in mixed-media collage and assemblage works composed primarily of recycled and found materials.
+She was a member of the Touchstone Gallery in Washington, DC from 2021–23 and has exhibited frequently in juried exhibits at the Maryland Federation for the Arts Circle Gallery in Annapolis, Maryland.
+In the spring of 2024, she is co-curating the exhibit Paeans to Paper at the Sandy Spring Museum in Olney, Maryland.

 Personal life

-Sonya Michel is married to Jeffrey Herf who is also an American historian and professor at the University of Maryland.
+Sonya Michel is married to Jeffrey Herf, who is also an American historian and professor at the University of Maryland.